Design tokens

 Themes

-If you need to build a product that differs in style from our default theme, you can create a custom theme for it.
+If you need to build a product that differs in style and tone of voice from our default theme, you can create a custom theme.

 Creating new theme